Abbiirr/loan-workflow-ui/CODE_REVIEW.md

 ## Executive Summary

 This is a well-structured React application for visualizing and managing loan workflow processes.
+The application has been refactored to follow a modern feature-based architecture with clear separation of concerns.
+Each feature (dashboard, workflow, application-details, form) is self-contained with its own components, types, and utilities.

-The application has a clear separation of concerns with distinct components for graph visualization, form rendering, and application management.
-However, there are several areas for improvement in terms of code quality, architecture, and maintainability.
+While the architecture is solid, there are several areas for improvement in terms of code quality, consistency, and maintainability.
+Some legacy code still needs to be fully migrated, and there are opportunities to better leverage the architecture through consistent use of barrel exports and improved documentation.

 ## Overall Architecture Assessment

-The application follows a modular architecture with clear separation of concerns:
+The application follows a modern, feature-based architecture with clear separation of concerns:
-- `components/` - UI components organized by feature
+- `app/` - Main application orchestrator
+- `features/` - Feature-based organization (dashboard, workflow, application-details, form)
-- `types/` - TypeScript interfaces and types
+- `shared/` - Shared components, utilities, and types used across features
-- `utils/` - Utility functions for parsing, exporting, and other operations
+- `pages/` - Application pages
 - `data/` - Sample data files

 The application implements three main views:
 1. Dashboard - Application queue management
 2. Workflow Graph - Visual representation of workflow processes
 3. Form Viewer - Dynamic form rendering based on workflow states

+The architecture has been well-refactored to follow feature-first organization principles, with each feature containing its own components, types, and utilities.
+Path aliases are properly configured to support clean imports, and there are clear conventions for adding new features.

 ## Identified Issues